-Following previous operating losses and cash flow deficits, there is a heightened degree of judgement as to the group's ability to continue as a going concern through the assessment period.
-Accordingly, we considered the appropriateness of the going concern assumption, the question as to whether there is a material uncertainty and the adequacy of management's disclosure to be a key risk.
+Following previous operating losses and cash We have challenged the key assumptions in flow deficits, there is a heightened degree of management's forecast cash flows for the next judgement as to the group's ability to continue as 12 months (base case and downside a going concern through the assessment period. possibilities) by: Accordingly, we considered the appropriateness of the going concern assumption, the question as to whether there is a material uncertainty and the adequacy of management's disclosure to be a key risk.